In Jan 2020, Google officially announced that it will phase out third party cookies from Chrome.

 With the third party cookie ban, this will become unavailable soon.

-However, you can still use the first party data listed above to achieve the end goal i.e.) acquisition of new customers for your products.
+However, you can still use the enterprise data listed above to achieve the end goal i.e.) acquisition of new customers for your products.

 How?
 We will come to that in a bit.

-Before we even get into the applications of first party data, it is important to understand that these applications are possible only when you do two things correctly.
+Before we even get into the applications of enterprise data, it is important to understand that these applications are possible only when you do two things correctly.

 |You need to augment the ability to de-anonymize your audience and map identity between sources||You need to integrate data from disparate first party sources and activate this data to create a single view of your audience|

-Here are ways first party data can be used in marketing.
+Here are ways enterprise data can be used in marketing.

 Better targeting with accurate customer profiles: